handball-referee/referee.app/src/data/en/Guidelines.md

 National federations have the right to adopt additional restrictions for their area.

-## Assisting injured players (Rule 4:11, updated)
+## Assisting injured players (Rule 4:11)
-In cases where several players of the same team have been injured (for example, due to a collision), the referees or the delegate may give permission for additional eligible persons to enter the court to assist those players, with a maximum of two persons per injured player.
-In addition, the referees and the delegate monitor paramedics who may enter the court.
+In cases where several players of the same team have been injured e.g. due to a collision, the referees or the delegate may give permission for additional eligible persons to enter the court in order to assist those injured players.
+Moreover the referees and the delegate monitor paramedics who may enter the court.

 ## Injured goalkeeper (Rule 6:8)
 The goalkeeper is hit by a ball in play and is incapable of acting.
 Generally in these cases the